HaoyuanWang1/COMS6998-PDLSP-Final-Project/README.md

 ### Activation Range Supervision

 Activation Range Supervision significantly reduced the SDC in cifar10 and boston housing.
 Cifar10 performs great because the [paper](https://arxiv.org/pdf/2108.07019.pdf) as shown that the method works well with CNN.
-It is surprising that the method works really well for Dense NN (boston_housing) but it does not prevent SDC with LSTM(imdb)
+It is surprising that the method works well for Dense NN (boston_housing) but it does not prevent SDC with LSTM(imdb)

 ![Activation Range Supervision Performance](Activation_Range_Supervision_Performance.png)